MHaroonBaig/MotionKit/README.md

 ```

 ##Getting just a single value at an instant
-if you want to get just a single value of any available sensor at a time, you could probably use some of the handy methods provided in MotionKit.
+if you want to get just a single value of any of the available sensors at a given time, you could probably use some of the our handy methods provided in MotionKit.

 ###Accelerometer
 ```swift